icosa-foundation/open-brush/README.md

 format) SDK in order to import or export FBX and OBJ files in the app.
 See [Support/fbx/README.md](Support/fbx/README.md) for details.

-## Video support

-To get video support you will need to put an ffmpeg.exe binary in to `/Support/ThirdParty/ffmpeg/bin`.
-We have created a script to build one for you - it temporarily requires around 2GB of space to build but will clear up after itself.

-Follow these steps to get video support:

-1. Find '/Support/ThirdParty/ffmpeg/BuildFfmpeg.ps1', right-click on it in explorer and select 'Run with Powershell'.
-It will take some time to build.
-2. In Unity, modify `/Assets/PlatformConfigPC` and add 'Video' to 'Enabled Multicam Styles'.
-   'Snapshot' should always be enabled.

 ### Video support bug fix

 If you add video support, you may encounter a bug where the "Looking for audio"